Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

 Template Scripts
 ================

-While app-templates can use Python scripts, they simply have access to the same API's available for add-ons and any other scripts.
+While app templates can use Python scripts, they simply have access to the same API's available for add-ons and any other scripts.

-As noted above, you may optionally have an ``__init__.py`` in your app-template.
+As noted above, you may optionally have an ``__init__.py`` in your app template.

-This has the following benefits:
+This has the following advantages:

-- Changes can be made to the startup or preferences, without having to distribute a ``.blend`` file
+- Changes can be made to the startup or preferences, without having to distribute a blend-file.
 - Changes can be made dynamically.

-  You could for example - configure the template to check the number of processors, operating system and memory, then set values based on this.
+  You could for example -- configure the template to check the number of processors, operating system and memory, then set values based on this.

 - You may enable add-ons associated with your template.

 On activation a ``register`` function is called, ``unregister`` is called when another template is selected.